markjnkim/es_mod/02-css/content/lesson-4-queries.md

 ## Reflection

 The team at Run Buddy is going to be thrilled to see we were able to match the specifications their mock-ups had.
 By using CSS media queries, we were able to control our page's layout and style at various viewport breakpoints.
-The combination of modern tools like flexbox and grid and media queries make creating these layouts a lot easier than they used to be, as we can set styles that can adapt to different screen sizes better and write less overriding styles in our media queries.
+The combination of modern tools like flexbox and media queries make creating these layouts a lot easier than they used to be, as we can set styles that can adapt to different screen sizes better and write less overriding styles in our media queries.

 Visualizing a web page that looks good across multiple screen sizes is not always an easy task, and we were fortunate that the team at Run Buddy already had an idea in mind of what they wanted, because that is not always the case.
 Lucky for us, even if we had to come up with the layout changes ourselves, we can use Chrome DevTools to help with the task.
 At first it may seem like cheating to use such a powerful tool, but in reality that tool was built specifically for us to become better, more efficient developers.